Elections and Representation:

 1: Gerrymandering, Redistricting, and Partisan Primaries

 In this video, Former Members of Congress from both parties share how partisan gerrymandering and closed primaries are undermining fair representation and fueling polarization.
-They describe how skewed maps and uncompetitive races leave little incentive for compromise, while offering solutions like independent redistricting commissions and ranked choice voting to create fairer districts and candidates who better reflect the will of voters.
+They describe how skewed maps and uncompetitive races leave little incentive for compromise, while offering solutions like independent redistricting commissions and ranked choice voting to create fair districts and candidates who better reflect the will of voters.

 2: Congressional Culture